Support me by clicking this link to my sponsor, Explore Worldwide. It costs you nothing!

 Divorce: Marriage problems; how to talk to a teenager about what’s happening.
 59

-What do you think of this episode?
-Do you have any topics you'd like me to cover?
-Deciding to split can be an incredibly challenging time for any married couple, but knowing the impact it can have on our kids can make it even harder to navigate the complex untangling of a life together.
+Ask Rachel anything Deciding to split can be an incredibly challenging time for any married couple, but knowing the impact it can have on our kids can make it even harder to navigate the complex untangling of a life together.
 We were asked by one listener to talk about it, because she has a family member who's planning to divorce once their teen has finished their main exams, but keeping it quiet in the meantime.
-It'…
+It's a tricky question; do we stay together for the kids, when do we …

 Listen to the Episode